 The Tax Cust And Jobs Act (Part 3)

-This part will focus on the specific TCJA Changes related to Investments & Businesses.
+This section focuses on the specific TCJA Changes related to Investments & Businesses.

 Business tax rates for C Corporations

-- The corporate rate has been reduced to 21%.
+- The corporate rate was reduced to 21%.

 - Prior, the corporate tax rates ranged from 15% – 35%.